hapax/hapax.github.io/assets/teaching.md

 different colour.

 But wait a second!
-Conventional pedagogical wisdom tells us that scrubland drill is necessary to develop basic walking skills, for students to find their feet and get somewhere interesting.
+Conventional pedagogical wisdom tells us that drill is necessary to develop basic walking skills, for students to find their feet before they walk off into the foothills.
-Maybe we can disagree about the best way to practice walking, but the bottom line is that if students never get anywhere, this claim is made in bad faith.
+Maybe we can disagree about the best way to learn to walk, but the bottom line is that if students *never get anywhere*, this claim is made in bad faith.
-They drill in order to drill.
+They drill in order to keep drilling.
 So where does the claim come form?
 The truth is that scrubland is easy for teachers and easy for textbook writers.